BekahHW/frontend-nanodegree-arcade-game/README.md

 Getting started

 To play the game, you need to first fork the repo and then download it locally.
-Once you've done that, find the folder and right click the index.html file and open it in the browser of your choice.
+Once you've done that, find the folder, right click the index.html file, and open it in the browser of your choice.
 Once you've done that, you have access to the game board and your character.
+You're ready to play.

 To Play